Investigate. Generate. Articulate. DANCE.

-The Dance Program at Columbia College offers a creatively rigorous community that encourages the student to investigate, generate, and articulate her unique artistry through dance.
-With a comprehensive, progressive study in the dance discipline, the student will gain the experience needed to engage as a leader in the field, enriching the human experience through performance and choreography, dance education, and arts advocacy.
+The Dance Program at Columbia College is a creatively rigorous community that encourages the student to investigate, generate, and articulate her unique artistry through dance.
+With a comprehensive, progressive study in the dance discipline, the student will gain the experience necessary to become a leader in her chosen professional field, enriching the human experience through performance and choreography, dance education, and arts advocacy.

 - CC Dance Company